surrealsun/React/CSS in React/Reactcss/README.md

 There are three ways of styling components in REACT :

-1)External - Achieved using index.css file
+1)External - Achieved using index.css file.

 2)Modules - Creating a separate Module using  <name>.module.css

-3)Inline - Using JS objects
+3)Inline - Using JS objects.